oxo42/oxo42.github.io/_posts/2015-05-17-splunk-my-garmin-part1.md

     index=fitness sourcetype=tcx Sport=Biking | `tcx_extract`| search Cadence=* | timechart span=mon avg(Cadence)

 This is a good start.
-Tune in for round 2 later when I'll deal with multi-lap activities and multi-activity events (Triathlon)
+In the next part, I'll look at a different way of extracting fields.